 The Moxa switch supports the management of accounts, including establishing, activating, modifying, disabling, and removing accounts.
 There are two levels of configuration access: admin and user.
-Accounts with admin privilege have read/write access of all configuration parameters, whereas accounts with user privilege only have read access to view configuration items.
+Accounts with admin authority have read/write access of all configuration parameters, whereas accounts with user authority only have read access to view configuration items.

-- 1. In order to maintain a higher level of security, we strongly suggest that you change the password after you first log in. - 2.
-By default, the admin user account cannot be deleted or disabled.
+NOTE 1.
+In order to maintain a higher level of security, we strongly suggest that you change the password after you first log in.